 Snap-on's Credit Facility and other debt agreements also contain certain usual and customary borrowing, affirmative, negative and maintenance covenants.
-As of 2015 year end, Snap-on was in compliance with all covenants of its Credit Facility and other debt agreements.
+As of 2016 year end, Snap-on was in compliance with all covenants of its Credit Facility and other debt agreements.

 Snap-on believes it has sufficient available cash and access to both committed and uncommitted credit facilities to cover its expected funding needs on both a short-term and long-term basis.
 Snap-on manages its aggregate short-term borrowings so as not to exceed its availability under the revolving Credit Facility.
-Snap-on believes that it could access short-term debt markets, predominantly through commercial paper issuances and existing lines of credit, to fund its short-term requirements and to ensure near-term liquidity.
-Snap-on regularly monitors the credit and financial markets and, in the future, may take advantage of what it believes are favorable market conditions to issue long-term debt to further improve its liquidity and capital resources.
-Near-term liquidity requirements for Snap-on include payments of interest and dividends, scheduled debt payments (including the January 15, 2017 repayment of \$150 million of unsecured notes at maturity), funding to support new receivables originated by our financial services businesses, capital expenditures, working capital, restructuring activities, the funding of pension plans, and funding for share repurchases and acquisitions, as they arise.
-Snap-on intends to make contributions to its domestic pension plans in 2016, as required by law.
-Depending on market and other conditions, Snap-on may make discretionary cash contributions to its pension plans in 2016.
+Snap-on believes that it can access short-term debt markets, predominantly through commercial paper issuances and existing lines of credit, to fund its short-term requirements and to ensure near-term liquidity.
+Snap-on regularly monitors the credit and financial markets and may take advantage of what it believes are favorable market conditions to issue long-term debt to further improve its liquidity and capital resources in 2017.
+Near-term liquidity requirements for Snap-on include scheduled debt payments (including the repayment of the 2018 Notes; as noted above, the 2017 Notes were repaid on January 17, 2017), payments of interest and dividends, funding to support new receivables originated by our financial services businesses, capital expenditures, working capital, the funding of pension plans, and funding for share repurchases and acquisitions, as they arise.
+Snap-on intends to make contributions of \$7.1 million to its foreign pension plans and \$2.3 million to its domestic pension plans in 2017, as required by law.
+Depending on market and other conditions, Snap-on may make discretionary cash contributions to its pension plans in 2017.